NivenT/RGB/README.md

 - [ ] Produces sound

 ##Known Bugs/Issues
+* Some game behave strangly for unknown reasons
-* Dr. Mario freezes on the screen after the title screen
+  * Ex.
+Dr. Mario freezes on the screen after the title screen
+  * This is probably due to some instructions being implemented incorrectly or to other subtle errors in emulation
 * Emulator is slow at times
 * Overlapping sprites are not always displayed correctly
-* CGB support is still a work in progress, and the code for it is messy
+* CGB support is still a work in progress